Having worked in both corporate and retail arenas, I’m not unfamiliar with the stress that working under pressure can bring.

 3. Manage your time before time manages you: We all have a better time of day.
 Some like early morning, others after lunch.
 Mine is late at night (I’m odd!) but whatever time suits you best, do the most important tasks then.
 Create a to-do list and acknowledge completing each as it comes off the list.
 Take breaks to gather your thoughts.

 4. Accept the things you can’t change: There are things that you are more than capable of achieving and other events you are probably unable to do anything about.
-I have found that understanding and accepting this allows me more peace of mind and acceptance rather than building unwanted.
+I have found that understanding and accepting this allows me more peace of mind and acceptance.